sergeynordicresults/sergeynordicresults.github.io/how-to-learn-languages.md

 [For Chinese i have made a dictionary of what image every hieroglyph means](https://srghma-chinese2.github.io)
 ______

-Walking gives you energy, don't learn in bed
+Walking gives you energy and activates brain (subconsciously assigns new words to locuses?
+Automatic Memory palace?) , don't learn in bed or stitting or staying, only moving

 E.g. When you wake up, don't lie in bed, go see the Sun first thing at the morning